 The Dopplers can also send logs to a Reverse Log Proxy (using gRPC), which is colocated on the Traffic Controller VM and forwards them to a Syslog Adapter that transforms the messages into standard syslog format.
 They then can be accessed by one or more third-party syslog drains that users can bind to an application.
 Binding a drain is accomplished by deploying a syslog drain release.

 Log Cache, a process colocated on the Dopplers, can store application log messages for on-demand access via a RESTful interface.
 If logs coming from a specific buffer cannot be consumed as quickly as they are being produced or forwarded, information will simply be wiped to make room for the next batch of logs.
 This means that scaling each component properly is important.
 Having an appropriate number of Metrons, Dopplers, and Traffic Controllers will help ensure no logs are dropped on the floor.
 We will look more at how to scale these components in part two, as well as discuss Log Cache further in part three.

 The Firehose is a WebSocket endpoint that clients can connect to in order to access the full Loggregator stream.
 The data streaming from the Firehose can be accessed using nozzles, components that can consume information from the Loggregator stream and decode the messages from the protocol buffers.
 Access to the Firehose requires a user with special permissions, given the possibly sensitive nature of information included in the logs.

-The Firehose is where operators can get the bulk of the information available about their Cloud Foundry deployment and its health.
+The Firehose is where operators can get the bulk of the information available about their PAS deployment and its health.
 We will discuss ways of accessing the Firehose stream in more detail in part three of this series.

-In this post, we’ve explored the main components that make up a Pivotal Cloud Foundry deployment.
-In the next post, we will cover some of the key performance metrics and indicators that can help PCF operators monitor these components, as well as the overall health of their cluster.
+In this post, we’ve explored the main components that make up a Pivotal Platform deployment.
+In the next post, we will cover some of the key performance metrics and indicators that can help Pivotal Platform operators monitor these components, as well as the overall health of their cluster.

-We wish to thank Amber Alston, Katrina Bakas, Matt Cholick, Jared Ruckle, and the rest of the Pivotal Cloud Foundry team for their technical review and feedback for this series.
+We wish to thank Amber Alston, Katrina Bakas, Matt Cholick, Jared Ruckle, and the rest of the Pivotal team for their technical review and feedback for this series.